-I’m Drake Thomas (President/Co-founder of CleanGuidePro Janitorial Bidware) and I’ve been pricing janitorial bids for over 25 years.
+I’m Drake Thomas (Co-founder of CleanlyRun Janitorial Bidware) and I’ve been pricing janitorial bids for over three decades.
 Let’s look at an example of the right way and the wrong way to workload a bid…

 CORRECT BID WORKLOADING, Employee Wage, $8.75/hr

 - 10,000 sq’ Building, 5 days per week